 Physical Characteristics: Red, brown or orange liquid

 Aroma: Rather sweet and strongly herbal fragrance

-Blends With: Bergamot, Cedarwood, Chamomile, Juniper, Lemon, Niaouli, Mandarin, Melissa, Rosemary, Tea Tree
+Blends well with: Bergamot, Cedarwood, Chamomile, Juniper, Lemon, Niaouli, Mandarin, Melissa, Rosemary and Tea Tree.

 Safety Precautions: White thyme is not a 'complete' oil.
 This type generally less toxic, non-irritant, with less possibility of sensitization - safe for use on skin and with children - than it's red counterpart.